heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 hesitate to ask questions or give feedback in the GitHub Discussions as described in the
 [Finished?
 Was it easy?
 Was it hard?](#finished-was-it-easy-was-it-hard) section.
-Since this is the first chapter, do not hesitate to do so.
+Since this is the first course, do not hesitate to do so.

 The teaching staff considers that there is no stupid question.
 You are here to learn and we are here to help you!
 Let's work as a team so that you can succeed!